wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-soap-connector-example.md

 ## Deployment

-In order to deploy and run the project, refer the [build and run]({{base_path}}/develop/deploy-artifacts/#build-and-run) guide.
+In order to deploy and run the project, refer to the [build and run]({{base_path}}/develop/deploy-artifacts/#build-and-run) guide.

 ## Testing

 Invoke the API as shown below using the curl command.
-Curl Application can be downloaded from [here](https://curl.haxx.se/download.html).
+Curl application can be downloaded from [here](https://curl.haxx.se/download.html).

 1. Create a new `Account` object in Salesforce.